 Wherever we go, I am always so happy to re-discover how much my kids enjoy museums and galleries.
 I am doubly delighted to see the old-fashioned fun they get playing with the exhibits we typically find in science museums.
-The best times and the most joy don’t always come from ultra modern flat-screen virtual reality, but from the old fashioned hands-on models and exhibits which encourage kids to sprinkle sand patterns from pendulums, make dams in scaled down waterways or focus beams of light with giant lenses.
+The best times and the most joy don’t always come from ultra-modern flat-screen virtual reality, but from the old fashioned hands-on models and exhibits which encourage kids to sprinkle sand patterns from pendulums, make dams in scaled-down waterways or focus beams of light with giant lenses.

-To present a spectrum of these wonderful museums worldwide I asked fellow bloggers to contribute descriptions of their favourites.
+On our trips around Asia and the rest of the world, we visited various Science Museums.
+From Athens to Singapore but to present a spectrum of these wonderful museums worldwide I asked fellow bloggers to contribute descriptions of their favourites.
 Read on to see what they and their families discovered and learn about the best science museums around the world.